-Assistant Professor of Management and Organizations.
+Associate Professor of Management and Organizations.
 Research: Culture and the self; How social class, race/ethnicity, and gender shape mind and behavior, with a particular emphasis on the contexts of choice/decision-making, education, and health; The sociocultural sources and consequences of prejudice, discrimination, and social inequality.

 J. Jay Gerber Distinguished Professor of Dispute Resolution & Organizations, Professor of Management & Organizations, Director of the Kellogg Teams and Groups Center.
-Research: Negotiation, group behavior, decision-making, social cognition, affective evaluations of events, how groups and teams develop shared understanding of problems and behaviors.
+Research: Negotiation, group behavior, decision-making, social cognition, effective evaluations of events, how groups and teams develop shared understanding of problems and behaviors.

 Richard L. Thomas Distinguished Chair Professor of Leadership, Professor of Management & Organizations and Professor of Sociology.
 Research: Social networks, complexity theory and complex social systems, human creativity, scientific and artistic collaborations, embeddedness, and the social structure of markets with applications to creative industries and organizations in finance, fashion, movies, music, musicals, and law.

-Assistant Professor of Management & Organizations.
+Associate Professor of Management & Organizations.
 Research: Ethics and morality, mind perception, dehumanization, social connection, meaning-making, social influence, self-control.